TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Proposed Approach

-\subsection{Preliminaries}

-A classical ViT \cite{dosovitskiy2020image} first splits an input image into a sequence of fixed-size patches.
-Each small patch is mapped to a feature vector (or called a token) by a linear layer.
-Then, an additional learnable class token is concatenated to the tokens and position embeddings are added to each token to retain positional information.
-After that, the mixed embeddings are sent into a transformer encoder for feature encoding.
-More specially, the standard transformer encoder consists of multiheaded self-attention (MSA) and MLP blocks.
-LayerNorm (LN) and residual connections are applied before and after each block, respectively.
-Finally, the class token of the transformer encoder output is selected as the final representation and fed into a classification head for prediction.
+\subsubsection{Preliminaries}

-Different from the original ViT architecture, we follow insightface\footnote{https://github.com/deepinsight/insightface/tree/master/recognition} and do not employ the learnable class token in our model.
-The architecture of our TransFace model is depicted in Fig.~\ref{fig3}.
-It is made up of three components: a transformer encoder $\mathcal{F}$, a ”Squeeze-and-Excitation” (SE) module $\mathcal{S}$ \cite{8578843} and a classification head $\mathcal{C}$.
-We will detail the architecture of our model in section 3.2.
+Different from the original ViT architecture, we do not employ the learnable class token in our model.
+The architecture of our TransFace model is depicted in Fig.~\ref{fig-transface}.
+It is made up of four components: a linear projection layer $\Psi$, a transformer encoder $\mathcal{F}$, a ``Squeeze-and-Excitation" (SE) module $\mathcal{S}$~\cite{8578843} and a classification head $\mathcal{C}$.
+We will detail the architecture of TransFace in Sec.~\ref{DPAP}.